FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Nb.:** identify the channel of the speaker.

-!> The _SPAT Revolution_ **Essential** license limits the total number of channels for all Input blocks to 32 channels, and to 16 channels for all Output blocks.
+!> The _SPAT Revolution_ **Essential** license limits the total number of channels to 32 input channels, and to 16 output channels.

 **Name:** identify the name of the speaker.